How To Build a Workout Streaming App Like Peloton?

 For this purpose, many apps heavily rely on gamification features — point systems, leaderboards, badges that may have some positive effect on retention rates.
 However, often such experience quickly becomes monotonous and users leave.

 |🏆Make them compete with their friends.
 People will see more value in your app if it makes them feel like a part of a bigger like-minded group.|

 |😄Help your audience enjoy the activity, not just track it.
 For example, nowadays many people are crazy about voice instructions like in the Headspace or Nike Run+ Club apps.|

-How is the hero of this article, Peloton, coping with this problem?
-Take a look and get some new some ideas for your own workout streaming app development.
+How is the hero of this article, Peloton, tackling this problem?
+Take a look and get some new ideas for your own workout streaming app development.

 📖 What can you learn from Peloton for your own app?